 You may also experience dry eyes or dry mouth when having a rise in the blood glucose levels.

-If you don’t drink water in such situation, your body will have hard times to remove glucose from the blood through urine.
-This can lead to further dehydration since the body will use the water in cells.
+If you don’t drink water in such a situation, your body will have a hard time removing glucose from the blood through urine.
+This can lead to further dehydration since the body will use the water in the cells.

 Prolonged dehydration can affect the function of your kidneys, as they need sufficient water levels in the blood to work properly.
 Over time, it can even lead to kidney failure.

 In those dependent on insulin, the levels of ketones increase to dangerous levels as the blood sugar levels increase.
 And, if they have high levels of ketones and are dehydrated at the same time, it can lead to a diabetic coma if properly treated.

 However, dehydration can still be dangerous for non-insulin-dependent people with diabetes.
 That’s why all diabetes patients should drink plenty of water.

 Drinking plenty of water is the best way to treat dehydration.
 However, if you have severe dehydration, it’s best to seek medical help.
 Your doctor may give you additional electrolytes since the body loses a significant amount of them through dehydration.